Battle of Lützen (1632): Aftermath

 While Imperial casualties of 5,160 killed or wounded were lower than Swedish losses of around 6,000, Wallenstein decided he could not hold Leipzig and withdrew into Bohemia, leaving behind over 1,200 wounded, who were taken prisoner.
-During this retreat, the Imperialists were harassed by Saxon peasantry angry at the destruction of their crops and suffered significant additional casualties.
-Wallenstein's withdrawal and the capture of his artillery allowed the Swedes to claim Lützen as a victory, while they also achieved their tactical objective of forcing him out of Saxony, but the battle is chiefly significant for the death of Gustavus.
+During this retreat, the Imperialists were harassed by Saxon peasantry angry at the destruction of their crops, and suffered significant additional casualties.
+His retreat allowed the Swedes to claim Lützen as a victory, a view with which most historians agree, although it can also be seen as a marginal Imperial victory.

-Although his loss was greeted with dismay at home and within the wider European Protestant community, his allies were more ambivalent.
-French chief minister Cardinal Richelieu, who provided the financial subsidies that supported the Swedish army, had increasingly clashed with Gustavus over strategic objectives.
-There were even rumours among contemporaries he was involved in his death and while there is no evidence for this, his death re-confirmed French leadership of the anti-Habsburg alliance.
-Saxony and Brandenburg had grown disillusioned with the Swedish alliance, which led to heavy loss of civilian life from plague and starvation, while the occupation of Swedish Pomerania threatened their own economic interests in the Baltic trade.
+Although the death of Gustavus caused dismay at home and within the wider European Protestant community, his allies were more ambivalent.
+French chief minister Cardinal Richelieu, whose financial subsidies funded the Swedish army, had increasingly clashed with Gustavus over strategic objectives.
+While there is no evidence for contemporary rumours that Richelieu was involved, his death cemented French leadership of the anti-Habsburg alliance.
+Saxony and Brandenburg had grown disillusioned with the Swedish alliance, which led to heavy loss of civilian life from plague and starvation, while the occupation of Swedish Pomerania threatened their own interests in the Baltic trade.

-Since Gustavus was succeeded by his six year old daughter Christina, direction of policy was taken over by the Privy Council of Sweden, headed by Axel Oxenstierna.
+Since Gustavus was succeeded by his six-year-old daughter Christina, direction of policy was taken over by the Privy Council of Sweden, headed by Axel Oxenstierna.
 Appointed Chancellor in January 1633, he decided Sweden could gain adequate compensation for its investment only by continuing the war.
-After ensuring control of the army, his next step was to replace the previous loose alliance with a more formal structure; this was driven by a perceived need to stabilise the Swedish state and doubts over the reliability of his allies.
+After ensuring control of the army, he next moved to replace the previous loose alliance with a more formal structure, largely driven by doubts over the reliability of his allies.

 Richelieu resumed payment of subsidies to Sweden on 7 April and on 27th, Sweden and its German Protestant allies formed the Heilbronn League.
 Oxenstierna was appointed League Director, with an absolute veto over military affairs, supported by a council of ten advisors, three of whom were Swedes.
 Its members agreed to support an army of 78,000 men, although they provided less than a third of the money needed; the balance was paid by France to Sweden directly, ensuring control over the League.
 The German states agreed to continue fighting until Sweden obtained "just compensation," while Oxenstierna promised them a return to pre-1618 borders.
 In July, the coalition defeated an Imperial army under von Gronsfeld at Oldendorf; Wallenstein's alleged refusal to support his colleague and rumours he was contemplating switching sides led to his removal and assassination by Imperial agents in February 1634.